Byline Investigates looks at the 13 News Group Newspapers power players coming under scrutiny in new allegations of phone hacking and coverup

 Replaced the disgraced Coulson as Editor of the News of the World – later told Rebekah Brooks of its Chief Reporter Neville Thurlbeck’s confession that Coulson and Deputy Neil Wallis ordered the destruction of phones and a computer used in the hacking of Home Secretary David Blunkett.

-The ‘Wolfman’ Deputy Editor of the News of the World who dodged a silver bullet at the Old Bailey and was acquitted of phone hacking charges.
-It later emerged he and Coulson were said by former Chief Reporter Neville Thurlbeck to have not only known of hacking, but ordered evidence of it to be destroyed.
+The self-styled ‘Wolfman’ former Deputy Editor of the News of the World dodged a silver bullet at the Old Bailey and was acquitted of phone hacking charges after .
+A Parliamentary Privileges Committee later heard in 2016 that he and Coulson were alleged by former Chief Reporter Neville Thurlbeck to have not only known of hacking, but allegedly ordered evidence of it to be destroyed.